 William Sulzer, the Democratic Congressman from New York, had also come to the Parsons’ for a private interview with ‘Abdu’l-Bahá.
 He was Chairman of the House Foreign Affairs Committee, and said later that he felt he had just talked with the prophet Elijah, and Moses.
 Shortly afterward, another invitation arrived: this one came from Champ Clark (D-Missouri), the Speaker of the House of Representatives, who asked ‘Abdu’l-Bahá to address Congress the following week on his vision of world peace.

-The carriage pulled in under the portico of the West Wing.
-But before ‘Abdu’l-Bahá had a chance to dismount, a White House aide rushed out from the executive office entrance to make President Taft’s apologies.
+The horses came to a halt under the main entrance portico of the executive mansion.
+But before ‘Abdu’l-Bahá had a chance to dismount, a White House aide rushed out from the executive offices to make President Taft’s apologies.
 He had been campaigning in Boston this week in advance of the Massachusetts Republican Primary, which was coming up on Tuesday.
 But he had only arrived back in Washington at 4 a.m. this morning and would have to leave again for New England on the 6:35 p.m. train.
 Politics was an unpredictable business, and the President had to postpone.

 As for addressing Congress, ‘Abdu’l-Bahá was the one who had to decline.
 He had to be in Chicago.
 The National Association for the Advancement of Colored People had invited him to give a major address to their Fourth Annual Conference on Tuesday, and he was scheduled to lay the cornerstone for a new Bahá’í temple in the village of Wilmette, Illinois, on Wednesday afternoon.
 He was leaving Washington by train tonight.